At the end of a hearty meal, what more could you ask for than a no-calorie, delicious treat that also doubles as a crud-picker?

 They’re SO easy – and once he learned how, it takes him no more than a minute to fold an envelope.
 This is a GREAT way to be savvy with your ecofriendliness and reuse paper or magazine pages.
 Check your local hobby store (like Hobby Lobby or Michaels) for sweetly designed scrapbook paper, too, if you want to make several of the same pattern/design.

 You get the “tinderness” joke, right?
 Because toothpicks are made of wood.
 And tinder is wood.
 And … my punny genius is such a turn on, isn’t it?
 ISN’T IT?

 Learn How To Fold These Envelopes: THIS is the most excellent tutorial Skip used to learn how to fold origami envelopes in this manner.
 Perhaps some day I’ll do an actual picture tutorial here, but until then, visit this link and find your new obsession.

 Carry these toothpicks around for a tasty treat whenever you’re craving food (and need to wait to eat), give them out as “subtle hints,” give them as adorable little gifts, or just keep them on hand because … it’s fun!

 And, not only are they great to use as tooth pickers, but most essential oils are antibacterial, so they’ll also help keep your mouth in great shape (breath-wise and health-wise).

-Oh, and as always, for those of you who are still wondering where to find these essential oils, here’s your shopping for essential oils reminder: I HIGHLY recommend the organic and/or wildcrafted essential oils at Mountain Rose Herbs (especially for stuff you put in your mouth or on your skin), but you can always find good essential oils at Vitacost (obligatory first-order $10 off coupon) for a little less money, or your local natural foods store.
+Oh, and as always, for those of you who are still wondering where to find these essential oils, here’s your shopping for essential oils reminder: I HIGHLY recommend organic and/or wildcrafted essential oils (especially for stuff you put in your mouth or on your skin).
+These are my current favorites. 🙂